docpad-archive/documentation/01-start/08-upgrade.html.md

 2. For plugin developers, the way you extend from the `BasePlugin`, and the way you `module.exports` your plugin has changed.
 [To learn about the new convention, refer to the new _Extending_ guide by clicking here.](/docpad/extend)

-3. For those using DocPad as a module, DocPad now supports a `next` callback on it's constructor, allowing you to do `new DocPad(config,next)`.
+3. For those using DocPad as a module, DocPad now supports a `next` callback on its constructor, allowing you to do `new DocPad(config,next)`.
 Anything that depends on a DocPad action being completed should go inside the `next` callback.
 While this is optional, it has provided helpful in eliminating timing problems.

 ## Upgrading from 1.x to 2.x